 There is so much to discover about this amazing country.
 The sun rises and sets at 5:45 am and 5:45 pm every day of the year.
 Isla del Coco is the most remote region of Costa Rica, nearly 360 miles from the mainland into the Pacific Ocean.
 Also, it is the largest uninhabited island in the world with an area of about 24 square miles.
 Costa Rica has over 120 volcanic cones and 7 active volcanoes.
 Check ou the articles below.

-Costa Rica divides into seven provinces: San Jose, Alajuela, Heredia, Cartago, Guanacaste, Puntarenas and Limon.
+Costa Rica is divided into 7 provinces: San Jose, Alajuela, Heredia, Cartago, Guanacaste, Puntarenas and Limon.
 Here we have all the maps you need for your travels within Costa Rica.

 The weather here is tricky it rains when it wants and really all that depend on what part of the country you are in.
 Check ouy this article o the weather.

-The climate affect every aspect of this country from how it was shaped to what you going to do during the day.
+The climate affects every aspect of this country from how it was shaped to what you going to do during the day.
 Find out more here.

 Costa Rica Dry and Wet Seasons